JONATHAN WISOR, PH.D.

 The Wisor Lab

-The Wisor lab personnel: (L-R) Will Clegern (research technologist); Jonathan Wisor (principal investigator); Michelle Schmidt (research technologist); Janne Grønli (research assistant professor); Michael Rempe (adjunct professor)
+The Wisor lab personnel: (L-R) Will Clegern (former research technologist); Jonathan Wisor (principal investigator); Michelle Schmidt (research technologist); Janne Grønli (research assistant professor); Michael Rempe (adjunct professor)

 Humans spend roughly one-third of their lives asleep.
 Sleep insufficiency has a number of negative effects on health and well-being.
 The function that is served by sleep and the mechanisms by which sleep insufficiency causes health problems are not well understood.